Hiking the Eagle Creek Trail

 For waterfall density: Trail of Ten Falls (Silver Falls State Park)

-The closest thing Oregon has to an Eagle Creek replacement.
+The closest thing Oregon has to an Eagle Creek equivalent.
 Ten waterfalls in 7.2 miles, four of which the trail passes behind, including the 177-foot South Falls.
-Fully open, well-maintained, and family-friendly without Eagle Creek’s cliff exposure.
+Well-maintained and family-friendly without Eagle Creek’s cliff exposure.
 Read our Silver Falls trail guide.

 For a short Gorge alternative: Latourell Falls